What is a Concussion?

 Training for Students

-Prior to participating in a school athletic activity all students and the student’s legal parent or guardian must be informed of signs and symptoms of concussion and the school’s policy for the management of concussive and other head injuries and sign a statement acknowledging that review.
+Before participating in a school athletic activity, all students and the student’s legal parent or guardian must be informed of signs and symptoms of concussion and the school’s policy for the management of concussive and other head injuries and sign a statement acknowledging that review.

 Schools may choose to notify all students and parents of the risk of concussions and the local school policy.
 Sample language has been provided as a stand-alone document or as inclusion within a student/parent handbook.